CLIMATE AND ENERGY PROGRAM DIRECTOR, WRI CHINA

 Qualifications and Requirements

-- Well-established China climate change and/or energy expert with known track record on national and/or subnational climate works.
+- Well-established climate change, climate economy, and/or energy expert with known track record on China’s national and/or subnational climate works.
 Experience on mitigation is required while adaptation is a plus.
 In-depth understanding of China’s climate and energy agenda both domestically and in relation to the international climate regime, as well as bilateral/multilateral relationships.

 - Proven ability to provide vision and superb strategic thinking skills to identify strategic projects, drive transformative change, and bring outcomes to scale.